The Story of Diwali Firecracker Industry

 Abdur Razzaq, the ambassador of the Timurid Sultan Shahrukh to the court of Deva Raya II of the Vijayanagara kingdom mentions one of the earliest accounts of fireworks in 1443.
 His description of the Mahanavami festival mentions– “One cannot without entering into great detail mention all the various kinds of pyrotechny and squibs and various other arrangements which were exhibited.”

 For a few centuries, the use of fireworks was limited to royalty, and it depicted a sign of prosperity and grandeur during the Mughal era.
 Weddings and coronations were usually celebrated with fireworks.
-It was only in the 18th century that the use of fireworks by the masses began when the Maratha rulers began organising firework displays for the general public.
+It was only in the 18th century that the use of fireworks by the masses began when the Maratha rulers began organizing fireworks displays for the general public.

 The Firecracker Industry in India

-Like every other industry, the firecracker industry, too, suffered during the Covid-19 struck year of 2020.
-For an industry that has an estimated worth of INR 5,000 crores, it produced only INR 3000 crores worth of firecrackers that year.
+Like every other industry, the firecracker industry in India also suffered during the COVID-19 in 2020.
+For an industry that has an estimated worth of ₹5,000 crores, it produced only ₹3000 crores worth of firecrackers that year.
 The industry woes, however, continued into 2021 as several states, including Odisha, Rajasthan, Delhi, and Haryana, announced a complete or partial ban on firecrackers.

-In 2021, the value of manufactured fireworks was close to INR 1500 crores, reduced by 50% compared to the previous year.
-Even with less production, the industry witnessed an estimated loss of INR 500 crores.
+In 2021, the value of manufactured fireworks was close to ₹1500 crores, reduced by 50% compared to the previous year.
+Even with less production, the industry witnessed an estimated loss of ₹500 crores.

 T. Kannan, Director at Sree Balaji Fireworks and the General Secretary of the Indian Fireworks Manufacturers Association, said, “If the ban continues for the coming years, we wouldn’t have any definite policy to manufacture.
 We were not prepared for the ban from these states.
 Firecrackers create pollution in the mind of people and not much in reality,”

-Going forward, if the firecracker industry has to survive and thrive, it has to undergo a transition to make it environmentally sustainable, socially inclusive and contribute towards decent work for all those who are dependent on it.
+In the future, if the firecracker industry has to survive and thrive, it has to undergo a transition to make it environmentally sustainable, socially inclusive, and contribute towards decent work for all those who are dependent on it.
 The industry has to be supported by enabling government policies, promote innovation, and be based on a coherent framework.

 Conclusion

 The future of the firecracker industry is dependent on various factors.
 However, there is no proof that it has any historical connection to the celebrations at Ayodhya on the arrival of Lord Rama.
-The only scriptural evidence is the lighting of diyas that reflected the joy of the people of the city.
+The only scriptural evidence is the lighting of Diyas which reflected the joy of the city's people.

-History provides ample proof that firecrackers are a legacy of the Chinese and the Mughals no older than 2200 years.
+History proves that firecrackers are a legacy of the Chinese and the Mughals no older than 2200 years.
 It is in no way an inseparable part of Diwali celebrations.
 The bursting of firecrackers is a recent North Indian phenomenon that gained prominence when firecrackers were made available to the masses.

 FAQs